BLE-LTER/ble-handbook/handbook.md

 I call this function from inside the directory with other data files.
 I list the personnel entity last in metabase: e.g. if there are five actual data entities, the EntitySortOrder for the personnel table is 6.
 Note that due to a MetaEgress quirk, all dataTables will be listed before all otherEntities.

 Remember to list the seven columns of the personnel CSV in DataSetAttributes.
-Easiest way to duplicating the same set of attributes from a previous Core Program dataset.
+Easiest way is to duplicating the same set of attributes from a previous Core Program dataset.

 <a id="stations"></a>
 ### Stations